fun and playful Harolds!

 Harold improv course

-An advanced course to learn how to perform The Harold in a fun and playful Hoopla style with Katy Schutte.
-8 week course with a performance at the end.
+An advanced course to learn how to perform The Harold format.

-The Harold is a long-form improv format originally invented by Del Close in the 1960s and then further developed by Del Close and Charna Halpern at iO Theatre in Chicago in the 1980s.
-Their work inspired improvisers like John Belushi, Bill Murray, Gilda Radner, Tina Fey and a lot of modern sitcoms are based on Harold structures.
+The Harold is a long-form improv format originally invented by Del Close and then further developed by Del Close and Charna Halpern at iO Theatre in Chicago in the 1980s.
+Their work inspired improvisers like John Belushi, Bill Murray, Gilda Radner & Tina Fey and a lot of modern sitcoms are based on Harold structures.

 The format involves exploring three different worlds from a fun opening and revisiting those scenes and characters to explore connections, patterns and themes that emerge like magic for the audience.

-Most of all we aim to make performing The Harold feel fun, playful, joyous and free without having to worry about the structure or rules when performing.
+Most of all we aim to make performing The Harold feel fun, playful and joyous!

 dates, time, location

 Every Wednesday for 8 weeks from Wednesday 8th November 2023, with a break over Christmas and New Year, plus as show on Thursday 18th January 2024.
 BOOK

 Exact Dates: 8th November, 15th November, 22nd November, 29th November, 6th December, 13th December, Break, 10th January, 17th January, show on 18th January.

 Every Tuesday for 8 weeks from Tuesday 23rd May 2023, plus show on Monday 17th July 2023.
 SOLD OUT